vitessio/website/content/en/docs/user-guides/createlookupvindex.md

 tablet, for a total of 4 streams in this case.

 Lets observe the VReplication streams that got created using the `vtctlclient VReplicationExec` command.
-First lets look at the streams to the first master tablet `zone1-0000000300`:
+First let's look at the streams to the first master tablet `zone1-0000000300`:

 ```sql